simple-starters/generator-k8s-skaffold/README.md

 Open another terminal window to interract with the application or Kubernetes API server.

-You can use `kubectl get all` to verify that the resources created.
+You can use `kubectl get all` to verify that the resources were created.

 If you leave out the `--port-forward` option then accessing the application's endpoint varies based on the type of Kubernetes cluster and ingress configuration you are using.